KKuma4/Algorithm-Exploration/README.md

 # Solving various puzzles and timing them for a Computer Science Project.
 This page's sole purpose is to record my progress with these puzzles.

-Will be using Markdown for this 'page'.
-Link for help : https://guides.github.com/features/mastering-markdown/.
+Will be using Markdown for this repository.
+Link for help in markdown : https://guides.github.com/features/mastering-markdown/.

 <h4> Pyramix Duo </h4>